kktse/kktse.github.io/_posts/2020-07-03-rsx-front-motion-ratios.markdown

 ## Final Comments

 Knowing the motion ratios of your car is critical for proper vehicle setup.
-We found that the Acura RSX front suspension has near unity spring and damper motion ratios.
+We found the Acura RSX front suspension has near unity spring and damper motion ratios.
 We also characterized the sway bar twist motion ratio.
 These values can be be used in a roll stiffness worksheet to quantify the effects of spring rate on handling.

-The use of kinematic simulation allows the suspension to be analyzed in ways not typically feasible in a home garage.
-Simulation allows you to analyze a design without the cost and time investment to physically test for all parameters.
+The use of kinematic simulation allows the suspension to be analyzed in ways not possible in just a garage.
+Simulation allows you to analyze a design without the cost and time investment of physically testing for all parameters.
 With some ingenuity and effort, these tools need not be out of reach.